mark-watson/Java-AI-Book/manuscript/ner_dbpedia.md

       }
 ~~~~~~~~

-The following listing shows the **log** method that write descriptive output and saves entity mappings:
+The following listing shows the **log** method that write descriptive output and saves entity mappings.
+We only show the code for the entity type *person*:

 {lang="java",linenos=off}
 ~~~~~~~~